robhs3/health-tracker/README.md

 ## Future Improvements
 - Persist data using a database (SQLite or PostgreSQL)
 - Add validation for inputs
-- Introduce a service and repository layer
+- Introduce a repository layer
 - Build a simple frontend for data entry and visualization